Skip to content

 The Design Decisions That Define Everything

-The argument of One Good Thing’s design is this: what you leave out defines you more than what you put in.
+I kept coming back to one idea while building this app: what you leave out defines you more than what you put in.

 The typography is deliberate.
-EB Garamond for headlines and editorial content, because serif fonts carry the weight of ideas in a way sans-serif cannot.
+EB Garamond for headlines and editorial content, because serif fonts carry the weight of ideas in a way sans-serif can’t.
 DM Sans for interface elements, because when something needs to be functional, it should look functional.
 Cormorant Garamond Light for the wordmark, because the name should feel like it was written by hand, not stamped by a machine.

-“What you leave out defines you more than what you put in.”
+What you leave out defines you more than what you put in.

 The App Learns You (Quietly)